-Note: This document contains side effect information about prochlorperazine.
-Some of the dosage forms listed on this page may not apply to the brand name Compazine Spansule.
+Note: This page contains information about the side effects of prochlorperazine.
+Some of the dosage forms included on this document may not apply to the brand name Compazine Spansule.

-Some side effects of Compazine Spansule may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Compazine Spansule may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to prochlorperazine: oral tablets, parenteral injection, rectal suppositories

 Side effects include:

 Drowsiness, dizziness, amenorrhea, blurred vision, skin reactions, hypotension.

 Applies to prochlorperazine: compounding powder, injectable solution, oral capsule extended release, oral syrup, oral tablet, rectal suppository

 Nervous system side effects have been associated with the use of prochlorperazine (the active ingredient contained in Compazine Spansule) Most commonly, patients may experience sedation or dizziness.
 Extrapyramidal reactions may occur in less than 1% of patients receiving prochlorperazine.
 More commonly patients have reported akathisia and anxiety.[Ref]

 Sedation has been reported in up to 75% of patients treated with prochlorperazine.
 Extrapyramidal reactions have occasionally included torticollis, opisthotonos, carpopedal spasm, trismus, oculogyric crisis, and tongue protrusion.
 Dystonias usually resolve after neuroleptic discontinuation, but may require anticholinergic therapy if symptoms are severe.